“Homework is not an optional extra, but an essential part of a good education.”

 |Rough work||Students are asked to prepare for a lesson to come by putting ideas or information down on rough paper.||Suggest a starting point.
 Once finished, ask them to read the work to you.
 Even if it is rough remind them that the rules of spelling and punctuation still apply.|

 Additional Homework Support

-A Homework Club runs in the library on Monday, Tuesday, Wednesday and Friday evenings after school to support children having difficulties and there are also various study support groups for students provided by individual departments.
+A Homework Club runs every evening after school to support children having difficulties and there are also various study support groups for students provided by individual departments.